 Any damage or maintenance issues in a resident's living space must be formally addressed through submitting a maintenance request form.
 Once a resident submits a maintenance request, a member of the Hilbert College Maintenance Department will respond between 10 am-3 pm to address the issue within 3-5 business days.
-If it is an emergency maintenance issue, the resident should call Campus Safety at (716) 479-1233 and inform the Resident Assistant of Call at (716) 863-3336.
+If it is an emergency maintenance issue, the resident should call Campus Safety at (716) 479-1233 and inform the Resident Assistant on duty.